debraysimon/tpxle-doc/docs/AbeewayRefGuide/ble-communication-interface/connection-pairing/readme.md

     	-   If the tracker is not bonded, the advertisement is stopped
 	-   **The tracker exits shipping state:** If the bit 5 of the *config_flags* parameter is set, the advertisement is activated during *ble_cnx_adv_duration* time.
 After this period, the advertisement is stopped no matter the bond state

-	-   **CLI command<sup>(1)</sup>:** Enter \"*ble connect start*\" on CLI with tracker connected to USB port.
+	-   **CLI command<sup>(1)</sup>:** Enter \"*ble connect start*\" on [CLI with tracker connected to USB port](/D-Reference/UsingCLI_R/).
 The tracker starts the advertisement for a duration of 60 seconds or *ble_cnx_adv_duration* time (if this parameter value is smaller than 60 seconds).
-A parameter can be added to the command to specify an advertisement duration.
-After this period, the advertisement is stopped no matter the bond state
+Additional parameter can be added to the command to specify an advertisement duration.
+After this period, the advertisement is stopped no matter the bond state.

 	-   **A LoRa downlink<sup>(2)</sup>:** Advertises during the minimum value between the value set in the downlink and *ble_cnx_adv_duration* time.
 After this period, the advertisement is stopped no matter the bond state.